 On the second day of the riots, it was clear that the police were not able to handle the situation alone.
 The Ohio National Guard reinforced the police late that night and secured most of Hough by July 20th.
 The riots, however, moved to the outskirts of the neighborhood.
 While the National Guard and the police maintained a general sense of order, violence and small riots continued throughout the week.
 By July 25th the rioting had stopped.
 In the end, four people (all black) were killed during the Hough riots.
 Rioters targeted stores, abandoned buildings, and residences; many were looted, burned, and destroyed.

 Beyond the physical impact of the riots on the neighborhood, the legacy of the disturbances is contested.
 Many people attribute the public's growing realization of the social and economic inequities that African Americans faced in Cleveland's ghettos to the riots.
 Others suggest that the 1967 election of Cleveland's first black mayor, Carl Stokes, was a call for stability in response to the chaos that occurred.
 People interpreting the riots less positively reflect on the damage they caused to people and property.
 After the riots the economic and physical condition of the Hough neighborhood did not dramatically improve.
 Many businesses did not reopen and, increasingly, residents that could afford to leave the neighborhood moved to other areas.

 The revitalization of Hough after the riots was slow and painful, just as rehabilitation efforts had been in the years before the riots.
-The Hough Area Development Corporation (HADC), one of the nation's first community development corporations, spearheaded a number of projects intended to revive the neighborhood, but Hough continued to lose population rapidly and suffered a combination of arson and demolition.
+The Hough Area Development Corporation (HADC), one of the nation's first community development corporations, spearheaded a number of projects intended to revive the neighborhood as early as 1968, but Hough continued to lose population rapidly and suffered a combination of arson and demolition.
 Since the 1980s, especially under the vigorous leadership of Councilman Fannie Lewis, the area's decline has shown signs of leveling off amid investments such as the Lexington Village and Beacon Place townhouses, Renaissance Village (a group of twenty upmarket homes), and novel land reuse strategies such as Chateau Hough, an urban vineyard.